Street Fighter II V: Characters

-Full name Vega Fabio La Cerda, or Balrog Fabio La Cerda in the Japanese version; his video game counterpart does not have a full name.
 He is an aristocratic matador who resides in a large mansion in Barcelona, where he moonlights as a cage fighter for rich socialites.
 He is noted for his sadistic and ruthless personality, as he is shown drinking both his own blood and the blood of his opponents.
 He is also highly vain and lashes out at those who damage his face.
 When cage fighting, he wears a mask and wields a three-pronged clawed gauntlet.
 During a bullfight which Ken, Ryu, and Chun-Li attend, Vega develops an obsession for Chun-Li and plots to kill Ryu and Ken, whom he sees as rivals for her affections.
 Chun-Li is initially attracted to Vega, but becomes terrified of him because of his sadistic tendencies.
 He breaks into her hotel and uses a "love potion" drug on her; while under its influence, she watches Vega and Ken fight in a steel cage at Vega's mansion.
 Although Ken defeats Vega, he nearly dies from his injuries.
 Vega's fate is not shown, but after Guile and Nash go to investigate his mansion, it is abandoned, indicating that he is either hospitalized or fled.
 Unlike his in-game counterpart, Vega is not affiliated with Shadaloo or M. Bison, and the only signature move he uses is his Flying Barcelona Attack.
+Unlike his in-game counterpart, Vega has a surname.
+He is known in Japan as Balrog Fabio La Cerda.